gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 precedence is taken into account:

 1. Credentials configured with `DOCKER_AUTH_CONFIG`.
-1. Credentials configured locally on Runner's host with `~/.docker/config.json` or `~/.dockercfg` files (e.g., by running `docker login` on the host).
+1. Credentials configured locally on the GitLab Runner host with `~/.docker/config.json` or `~/.dockercfg` files (e.g., by running `docker login` on the host).
 1. Credentials sent by default with job's payload (e.g., credentials for _integrated registry_ described above).